What a Trade Deficit Means

 With a large skilled labor force and advanced technology, the United States efficiently produces many services other countries need, such as business services, and that is evident in the trade balance.
-The United States actually has a $250 billion surplus in services (its goods deficit is what pulls the whole balance into a deficit).
+The United States actually had a $237 billion surplus in services in 2020 (its goods deficit is what pulls the whole balance into a deficit).

 Trade policies often have little effect on bilateral trade balances.
 For example, the United States has identical trade policies with Germany and the Netherlands because both countries are members of the European Union, which negotiates trade deals as a bloc.
 But it has a deficit with Germany, and a surplus with the Netherlands.
 That is not because Germany is cheating the United States, or the United States is cheating the Netherlands.
 It is about meeting needs.
 Americans want German cars and machinery, while the Dutch want American medical equipment and pharmaceuticals.
 All parties benefit from these transactions, not just the exporters.

 Bilateral trade deficits are different from overall trade deficits.
 With overall trade deficits, macroeconomics comes into play.
 Many economists believe the United States will and should always run an overall trade deficit, because the U.S. dollar is the de facto global currency.
 Since the dollar is used by so many countries for so many different purposes (for example, the majority of oil is priced and sold in dollars), transactions that take place well outside of the scope of U.S. trade can strengthen the value of the dollar.